-Brimblecombe, P. and Grossi, C. (2011) The Identification of Dust in Historic Houses.
-National Trust, UK.
+Brimblecombe, Peter and Carlota Grossi.
+The Identification of Dust in Historic Houses.
+National Trust, UK, 2011.

-Heaver, M. (2000) Housekeeping for Historic Homes and House Museums.
-Washington, D.C.: National Trust for Historic Preservation.
+Heaver, Melissa.
+Housekeeping for Historic Homes and House Museums.
+Washington, DC: National Trust for Historic Preservation, 2000.

-National Park Service (2003) Choosing a Museum Vacuum Cleaner.
-Conserve O Gram, Number 1/6.
+National Park Service.
+Choosing a Museum Vacuum Cleaner.
+Conserve O Gram, Number 1/6 (2003).

-NEDCC (2007) Cleaning Books and Shelves.
-Storage and Handling Preservation Leaflet, 4.3
+Northeast Document Conservation Center.
+Cleaning Books and Shelves.
+Storage and Handling Preservation Leaflet, 4.3 (2007).

-Randolph, P. (1987) Museum Housekeeping: Developing a Collections Maintenance Program.
+Randolph, Pamela.
+Museum Housekeeping: Developing a Collections Maintenance Program.
 Richmond: Virginia Association of Museums Technical Assistance Leaflet, Winter/Spring 1987.